Early Life and Education of Conan O'Brien: A Complete Timeline

 March 30, 2020: Remote Production Due to COVID-19

-July 2020: Filming at Largo at the Coronet
+July 2020: Return to Filming at Largo

-November 2020: Announcement of Conan Ending
+November 2020: Announcement of Conan's End on TBS

 In November 2020, TBS announced that Conan would end in June 2021.

-June 2021: End of Conan on TBS and Move to HBO Max
+June 2021: Final Show & Move to HBO Max

-June 24, 2021: Final Conan Show on TBS
+June 24, 2021: Final Show on TBS

-July 2022: Lists House for Sale
+July 2022: Carpinteria House Listed for Sale

-In July 2022, Conan O'Brien listed his ocean-front house in Carpinteria, California for sale for $16.5 million.
+In July 2022, Conan O'Brien listed his ocean-front house in Carpinteria, California, for sale for $16.5 million.

-2022: TBS Show Extended Through 2022
+2022: TBS Extends Show Through 2022

 In 2017, TBS extended Conan O'Brien's show through 2022.